 At some point, the POWs were ordered to form columns again.
 They were marched to the train depot in the barrio.
 At the depot, they were packed into small wooden boxcars used to haul sugarcane.
 The cars were known as “Forty or Eights” since they could hold forty men or eight horses.
 The Japanese packed 100 POWs into each car.
-Those who died remained standing until the living left the cars at Capas.
-The POWs marched eight kilometers to Camp O’Donnell.
-The camp was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.
+Those who died remained standing – since they could not fall to the floors – until the living left the cars at Capas.
+The POWs marched eight kilometers to Camp O’Donnell an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.

 Once in the camp, they were taken into a large field where they were counted and searched and all extra clothing that they had was taken from them and not returned.
 Blankets, knives, and matches were taken from them.
 If a man was found to have Japanese money on them, they were taken to the guardhouse.
 Finally, the camp commandant came out, stood on a box, and told them that they were enemies of Japan and would always be Japan’s enemies.
 He also told them that they were captives and not prisoners of war and would be treated accordingly.
 After the speech, the prisoners were allowed to go to their barracks.
 Over the next several days, gunshots were heard to the southeast of the camp as the POWs who had Japanese items on them were executed for looting.